 Note: If you completed Advanced Level (A-Level) exams, see our FAQ section for more details on how credit can be applied.

-- Do you need to take a Placement Exam?
+- Do you need to a Course Placement?

 Math Placement required for MAT 12, 16A, 17A, 21A, or 21M